9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 Let us re-emphasise our wording: a name in a `let` block is bound to an *expression*, not to a *value*.
-Because Haskell is a lazy language, the expression associated with a name won\'t actually be evaluated until it\'s needed.
+Because Haskell is a lazy language, the expression associated with a name won't actually be evaluated until it's needed.
 In the above example, we will not compute the value of `newBalance` if we do not meet our reserve.

 When we define a variable in a `let` block, we refer to it as a *`let`-bound* variable.
 This simply means what it says: we have bound the variable in a `let` block.

 Also, our use of white space here is important.
-We\'ll talk in more detail about the layout rules in [the section called \"The offside rule and white space in an expression\"](3-defining-types-streamlining-functions.org::*The offside rule and white space in an expression)
+We'll talk in more detail about the layout rules in [the section called "The offside rule and white space in an expression"](3-defining-types-streamlining-functions.org::*The offside rule and white space in an expression)
 ::::

 We can use the names of a variable in a `let` block both within the block of declarations and in the expression that follows the `in` keyword.

-In general, we\'ll refer to the places within our code where we can use a name as the name\'s *scope*.
-If we can use a name, it\'s *in scope*, otherwise it\'s *out of scope*.
-If a name is visible throughout a source file, we say it\'s at the *top level*.
+In general, we'll refer to the places within our code where we can use a name as the name's *scope*.
+If we can use a name, it's *in scope*, otherwise it's *out of scope*.
+If a name is visible throughout a source file, we say it's at the *top level*.

 ### Shadowing

-We can \"nest\" multiple `let` blocks inside each other in an expression.
+We can "nest" multiple `let` blocks inside each other in an expression.

 :::: captioned-content